-Before being approved by the school, possible transfer credits will be assessed and awarded using the following guidelines (this applies to either general education or applied general education credits):
+Transfer credits to complete the General Education requirement will be assessed and awarded using the following guidelines (this applies to either general education or applied general education credits):

-- GPA: Students must have a minimum grade of 2.0 for course credits to be considered for transfer. - Credibility of the source of the class: for example, another accredited educational institution or the military. - Number of Credits Earned: A semester-length class at another institution will earn 4 credits at NWSWB and fulfills the requirement to complete an AOS degree.
-A quarter-length class at another institution will earn only 3 credits per class.
-Therefore, 2 quarter-length classes are required to earn 4 credits at NWSWB and fulfill the requirement.

-The school maintains a written record of transcript evaluations for students providing a post-secondary or military transcript to fulfill the General Education requirement for the AOS Degree Boatbuilding Program.
+- Grade: Students must have achieved a minimum grade of 2.0 for course credits to be considered for transfer. - Credibility of the source of the class: for example, another accredited educational institution or the military (credits from non-accredited schools are not eligible for transfer). - Sample Earned Credit Equivalencies: A 3 credit semester-length class at another institution will earn 4 credits at NWSWB.
+A 5 credit guarter-length class at another institution will earn 3 credits at NWSWB.
+Therefore, depending on the number of credits per class at a prior institution, more than one class may be required to earn 4 credits at NWSWB and fulfill the credit requirement to complete an AOS degree. - Records: The school maintains a record of transcript evaluations for students who provide a post-secondary or military transcript to fulfill the General Education requirement for the AOS Degree Boatbuilding Program.

-TRANSFER CREDITS FROM NWSWB TO ANOTHER INSTITUTION: Credits earned at NWSWB may or may not be transferable to other institutions depending upon the policies of the receiving institution.
+Transfer credits from NWSWB to another institution: Credits earned at NWSWB may or may not be transferable to other institutions depending upon the policies of the receiving institution.
 Students wishing to transfer credits outside NWSWB should contact the receiving institution to determine which courses and how many credits might be transferable.